rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 Su proposed both instance colorization network and full-image colorization network.
 The two networks share the same architecture but different weights.

-First, we leverage an off-the-shelf pre-trained object detector to obtain multiple object bounding boxes \\(\{B_i\}^N_{i=1}\\) from the grayscale image, where \\(N\\) is the number of instances.
-We then generate a set of instance images \\(\{X_i\}^N_{i=1}\\) by resizing the images cropped from the grayscale image using the detected bounding boxes.
-Next, we feed each instance image \\(X_i\\) and input grayscale image \\(X\\) to the instance colorization network and full-image colorization network, respectively.
-Finally, we employ a fusion module that fuses all the instance features with the full-image feature at each layer.
+First, he leveraged an off-the-shelf pre-trained object detector to obtain multiple object bounding boxes \\(\{B_i\}^N_{i=1}\\) from the grayscale image, where \\(N\\) is the number of instances.
+He then generate a set of instance images \\(\{X_i\}^N_{i=1}\\) by resizing the images cropped from the grayscale image using the detected bounding boxes.
+Next, he fed each instance image \\(X_i\\) and input grayscale image \\(X\\) to the instance colorization network and full-image colorization network, respectively.
+Finally, he employed a fusion module that fuses all the instance features with the full-image feature at each layer.
 This step repeats until the last layer and ob- tains the predict color image \\(Y\\).

-We adopt a sequential approach that first trains the full-image network, followed by the instance network, and finally trains the feature fusion module by freezing the above two networks.
+He adopt a sequential approach that first trains the full-image network, followed by the instance network, and finally trains the feature fusion module by freezing the above two networks.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200527192037.png)

-In this work, we adopt the main colorization network introduced in Zhang [^20] as our backbones.
+In this work, he adopt the main colorization network introduced in Zhang [^20] as our backbones.

 The fusion module is shown below